-A student who has been admitted into the program and withdraws or does not satisfactorily complete the requirements for a nursing course may be considered for readmission.
-A student who has previously been readmitted and who subsequently earns a grade of D will be dismissed from the program.
+A student who has been admitted into the program and withdraws or does not satisfactorily complete the requirements for a nursing course may be considered for readmission pending successful interview.

 The LPN-RN Bridge Track: Fast-track Part-time component includes 30 credit hours of general education courses, 30 credit hours of nursing courses, and 12 experiential learning credits.
 The following prerequisite courses must be completed by the end of the Fall term prior to January admission.